Create an account to track your scores

 Question of the Day: SAT II Literature

-Which of the following best describes the theme of this passage?
+Which of the following literary devices is used in this passage?

 When applying to universities, it is imperative that you understand the requirement involved.
 Each institute had their own set of needs that must be included along with your application.
 Without follow through, it is possible your application with either be overlooked or pushed back.
 Today, many universities require students to not only submit their scores from the SAT or ACT, but also from up to three different SAT Subject Tests.
 These Subject Tests cover a variety of topics to give the admissions staff a general idea of your strengths.
 If you are serious about Literature, consider taking the SAT II Literature Subject Test.
 This exam is broken down into 60 multiple-choice questions designed to showcase your talents in this area.
 Not only can this test improve your application, but it can also possibly lead to your admission into higher level programs.
 As such, it is important that you put your best foot forward on the day of the test.